cloud-elements/devportal/docs/guides/ground-2-cloud/index.md

 The Ground2Cloud Client creates a tunnel to a public Ground2Cloud Server, and enables requests from the Cloud Elements Production Cloud to transparently pass through that tunnel to reach the Client Service.

-The Ground2Cloud developer docs are broken down into three guides:
+The Ground2Cloud developer docs are broken down into eight sections:

 * [Who is this Manual for?](who-is-this-for.html)
 * [How It Works](how-it-works.html)